spheredev/oozaru/README.md

 ## Download

-**Oozaru 0.5.0**, released on January 5, 2021, is available for download here:
+**Oozaru 0.5.1**, released on January 27, 2021, is available for download here, along with all previous releases:

 * https://github.com/spheredev/oozaru/releases

-Note that because Oozaru is still in beta and doesn't yet the full Sphere v2 API, it won't run all Sphere v2 games yet and there may be glitches.
+Oozaru is still in beta and doesn't yet support the full Sphere v2 API; as a result, it won't run all Sphere v2 games yet and glitches may occur.
 Overall support should be pretty high, though; if you find any bugs or missing features, please report them!